aherbay/erpscope/README.md

 FRIENDLY WARNING: The package is still under development.
 You can see below what are the planned improvements over the next couple of months.

+You have exported your preprocessed ERP data and loaded them into R in order to run your statistics?
+Why not plot your data in the same environment and take advantage of R high plotting capabilities?

 ## Table of Contents

 - [Installation](#installation)